dugsq/xenograte-xct/README.md

 Xenograte Community Toolkit (XCT)
 ===

-**Xenograte** is a platform that allows users to manage and orchestrate worker processes, and easily design flow of the data shared between them, within one server or across multiple servers.
+**Xenograte** is a platform that allows you to manage and orchestrate worker processes, and easily design the flow of data shared among them, on one server or across multiple servers.

-**Xenograte Community Toolkit (XCT)** provides you with a Command Line Interface (CLI) and other required resources to build, test, and debug those worker processes, in [Ruby](http://www.ruby-lang.org/en/), on a single machine.
+**Xenograte Community Toolkit (XCT)** provides you with a Command Line Interface and other required resources to build, test, and debug those worker processes, in [Ruby](http://www.ruby-lang.org/en/), on a single machine.
 You can then weave these worker processes together into powerful integrations and automations.